doiftrue/docker-lamp/certs/README.md

 #### Adding ROOT-CA to Ubuntu

-Copy your certificate in `.pem` format (the format that has ----BEGIN CERTIFICATE---- in it) into `/usr/local/share/ca-certificates` and name it with a `.crt` file extension.
+Copy certificate with `.pem` format (the format that has ----BEGIN CERTIFICATE---- in it) into `/usr/local/share/ca-certificates` and name it with a `.crt` file extension.
 Then run `sudo update-ca-certificates`.

 	$ sudo apt-get install -y ca-certificates
 	$ sudo cp ./ROOT_CA_CERT/myRootCA.pem /usr/local/share/ca-certificates/myRootCA.pem.crt